 We have raised 80% of our fundraising goal for Series 4 and 5 bonds in only 9 months!
-Our offering statement closed on June 30th, however, we are renewing the offering statement and we hope 🤞 it will be available by October:
+Our Our 2021 offering statement has been approved and you can expect to hear from us very soon regarding our new bond series.

 If you are a current investor and you would like to reinvest your principal when your bond matures, we will contact you 1 month beforehand to make arrangements, presuming bonds are still available at that time.
 If you want to ensure your ability to roll over your principal regardless of when your bond matures, we suggest purchasing a new bond when the new offering statement becomes available (you can then choose to redeem your maturing bond, if you wish).